The Jupyter Cinematic Universe

 What technical difficulties can we expect when using jupyter?

-I’m an equivocal advocate of the jupyter notebook interface, which some days seems to counteract every plus with a minus, but at least is a pretty easy starting point.
-This is partly due to the particulars of jupyter
+I’m an equivocal advocate of the jupyter notebook interface, which some days seems to counteract every plus with a minus, but at least is a pretty easy starting point compared to something scary-looking like the command-line.
+My qualms are partly due to the particulars of jupyter

 ’s design decisions, and partly because of the problems of notebook interfaces generally (Chattopadhyay et al. 2020).
-As with so many computer interfaces, my lukewarm endorsement is, in relative terms, fannish enthusiasm because often, as presaged, the alternatives are abysmal.
+As with so many computer interfaces, my lukewarm endorsement is, in relative terms, fannish enthusiasm because there are so many horrible alternatives.

-Some argue that the weird / irritating constraints of jupyter can even lead to good architecture.
+Some argue that the weird / irritating constraints of jupyter is a strength, and can even incentivise good architecture.
 See Guillaume Chevallier and Jeremy Howard.
-This sounds like an interactive twist on the old test-driven-development rhetoric.
-I could be persuaded of its merits, if I found time in between all the debugging.

 I think of the famous adage “The fastest code is code that doesn’t need to run, and the best code is code you don’t need to write”.
 The uncharitable corollary might be “Thus, let’s make writing code horrible so that you write less of it”.
-That is not even necessarily a crazy position, and if that is what Guillaume and Jeremy are saying, I guess I’ll take it.
+That is not even necessarily a crazy position, and if that is what Guillaume and Jeremy are saying, I guess I’ll bear it in mind?
+This some analogue of the traffic calming measures that make a neighbourhood more liveable.
+If we make it horrible to drive here, people will bring in fewer cars.

 Here is some verbiage by Will Crichton which explores some of these themes, The Future of Notebooks: Lessons from JupyterCon.